ArchipelagoMW/Archipelago/README.md

 - The magic barrier to Hyrule Castle Tower can be broken with a Hammer.
 - The Hammer can be used to activate the Ether and Bombos tablets.

+### Inverted

+This mode is similar to Open but requires the Moon Pearl in order to not transform into a bunny in the Light World and the Sanctuary spawn point is moved to the Dark Sanctuary

+Special Notes:

+- Link's House is shuffled freely.
+The Dark Sanctuary is shuffled within West Dark World.
+- There are a number of overworld changes to account for the inability to mirror from the Light World to the Dark World.
+- Legacy shuffles are not implemente for this mode.

 ## Game Logic
 This determines the Item Requirements for each location.